batlabucd/OHSNAP/README.md

 Install Git, Python 3 and PAML, if necessary.

 *Optional*:
-If you want to install OHSNAP in a custom location or as a non-root user, you can use a Python virtual environment.
+If you want to install OHSNAP in a custom location or as a non-root user, you can do so with a Python virtual environment.
 Create one as follows:

 ```
 pyvenv /home/username/ohsnap